WHICH MALDIVES NGOs AND ORGANISATIONS DO WE SUPPORT?

 We offer opportunities to get involved if you wish, supporting local conservationists on coral nurseries, attending beach cleans or events held within the community.
 Even on our Villimale day tour our guides and guests can be seen collecting rubbish as they explore the island.

-As a business we try where ever possible to support environmental events organised by NGOs both financially and in person and a proportion of our tour cost is provided in the form of a donation to their funds.
+As a business we try where ever possible to support environmental events organised by NGOs both financially when requested and in person.
+In the case of specific tours where guests are actively involved with an NGO such as Save the Beach or Maldives Whale Shark Research Program a proportion of our tour cost is provided in the form of a donation to their funds.

 Many of our marine life organisation friends, such as the Manta Trust, have assisted in equipping our guide team with education and knowledge on their area of expertise for which we are indebted.
 This knowledge is in turn passed onto you our guest and also to local communities.